Goodness-of-fit test for count distributions with finite second moment: Simulation study

 Not surprisingly, none of the two tests shows better performance with all models and all alternative distributions.
 Indeed, the power crucially depends both on the model specified under the null and alternative hypothesis and on the set of parameter values for alternatives in the same class.
 In particular, when under the null hypothesis the shifted Borel distribution is considered, the performance of both tests is rather satisfactory even with $n=30$, but the proposed test seems to be superior.
-If the geometric distribution is specified under $H_0$, the power of both tests generally decreases and heavily deteriorates for zero-inflated alternative distributions, with the only remarkable exception for the chi-squared test when the zero-inflated binomial distribution is considered.
-Finally, a further decrease in the power of both tests occurs for the one-parameter Bell distribution, with $Z_n$ reaching unbiasedness against the generalized Hermite alternatives only for $n=50$, even thought in this case both tests show a very poor performance.
+If the Geometric distribution is specified under $H_0$, the power of both tests generally decreases and heavily deteriorates for zero-inflated alternative distributions, with the only remarkable exception for the chi-squared test when the zero-inflated binomial distribution is considered.
+Finally, a further decrease in the power of both tests occurs for the Bell distribution, with $Z_n$ reaching unbiasedness against the generalized Hermite alternatives only for $n=50$, even thought in this case both tests show a very poor performance.

 As to the contiguous alternatives, for each distribution specified under the null hypothesis, shrinking mixtures are obtained according to \eqref{Xprime}.
-In particular, the component $X_l$ is a shifted Borel r.v., a Geometric r.v., a one-parameter Bell r.v., all having $\mu=1$, respectively, while $Y_l\sim\mathcal{B}(4, 0.25)$ and $\lambda$ varies from $0$ to $\sqrt{n}$ by $0.5$.
-Figure \ref{fig:figure6} shows that the empirical power is rather satisfactory for both tests, with the best performance achieved with shifted Borel component.
-However, the empirical power of $Z_n$ is higher for any value of $\lambda$ and any component.
+In particular, the component $X_l$ is a shifted Borel r.v., a Geometric r.v., a Bell r.v., all having $\mu=1$, respectively, while $Y_l\sim\mathcal{B}(4, 0.25)$ and $\lambda$ varies from $0$ to $\sqrt{n}$ by $0.5$.
+Figure \ref{fig:figure4} and Figure \ref{fig:figure5} show that the empirical power is rather satisfactory for both tests already for $n=50$ with a remarkable increase for $n=100$, with the best performance achieved with shifted Borel component.
+However, the empirical power of $Z_n$ is higher for any value of $\lambda$, any component and both sample sizes.